surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 **Image 14**
 ## Funnel chart

-Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
+Funnels helps to visualize a process that has stages and items flow sequentially from stage one to next.
 Use a funnel when there is a sequential flow between stages, For Instance a sales process, that starts with inquiry and ends with billing.

-**The following section describes the editing option for bubble chart in visualization;**
+**The following section describes the editing option for Funnel chart in Charts;**

  **9.** Choose chart type **Funnel** under **General** section  to compare the data in Funnel chart.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/84af193f1ebf383092d92fc256ec7041495cca5a/images/New_version5/UD_Visualization_Types&Settings_Image15.png)

-**Using Acubi you can view the funnel charts in different formats using the below check boxes:**
+**Image 15**

+an be viewechart cFunnek

  - **Sort** on selecting the check box it enables data in the sorted order in funnel chart.